 Furthermore, the bill modifies the process for school districts to enter into agreements or issue capital outlay certificates.
-It stipulates that such actions can only proceed if approved by voters at a regular or special election.
-The business manager is responsible for notifying the public about the ballot question and ensuring that official ballots are prepared according to election laws.
-The required approval threshold for these measures is set at sixty percent of those voting on the issue.
-Overall, the bill aims to enhance transparency and accountability in school district financial decisions.
+It stipulates that such actions can only proceed if approved by voters at a regular or special election, rather than being subject to a petition process as previously outlined.
+The business manager is tasked with notifying the public about the ballot question and ensuring that the election is conducted according to established laws, with a requirement that approval must come from at least sixty percent of those voting on the matter.

 Statutes affected: Introduced, 02/05/2025: 10-12-43, 13-16-6.4